 This guide will help you set up a Kubernetes cluster, including a service mesh using k3s (at the time of writing at version 0.10.2) and Rio.
 We’ll deploy the cluster on DigitalOcean.
-Ubuntu 18.04 LTS will be OS during this tutorial.
-If you sign up to DigitalOcean using this link you’ll receive $50 to spend on their services over 30 days.
+Ubuntu 18.04 LTS will be the OS during this tutorial.
+If you sign up to DigitalOcean using this link, you’ll receive $50 to spend on their services over 30 days.
 If you wish to run your cluster on your own hardware, you could do so on Raspberry Pis (ARM64) or Intel NUCs (x86_64) for example.

 This tutorial will guide you through the process of setting up a Docker Swarm cluster on DigitalOcean.
-It’ll also show you how to deploy Traefik as a reverse proxy for your services, and Swarmpit as a web interface for your cluster.
+It’ll also show you how to deploy Traefik as a reverse proxy for your services and Swarmpit as a web interface for your cluster.
 We’ll use Fedora 30 as the OS for this tutorial.
-If you sign up to DigitalOcean using this link you’ll receive $50 to spend on their services over 30 days.
+If you sign up to DigitalOcean using this link, you’ll receive $50 to spend on their services over 30 days.

 Today, we’ll deploy a three-node Kubernetes cluster on top of Fedora 30.
 We’ll run the nodes on VMs in DigitalOcean’s data centers.
 DigitalOcean also offers a managed Kubernetes deployment, but we’ll deploy it manually using kubeadm here.
 We will end up with a single control-plane cluster, i.e., lacking High Availability (HA) features.
 Using this link to DigitalOcean will grant you $50 to spend on DigitalOcean services over 30 days for free.